 Love fresh lettuce, kale and other leafy greens, but they always go bad before you can use them up?
-Extend their life by using these simple tricks for storing leafy greens.
+Extend their life by using these simple tricks for how to wash lettuce and how to store it.
 Be sure to stick around because at the end of this post I’ve got some seriously delicious ways to get your salads in all year long!

 We have quite the affinity for salads.
 My kids love them, and have been known to my Farmer’s Market Salad with diced baked chicken breast for dinner over chicken nuggets and mac and cheese.
 I really love salads, and it makes me happy that they love them too.
 Salads are a great way to incorporate more vegetables and fiber into your diet, and they are a perfect meal for these hot summer days.

 In the past year, I’ve been buying more and more produce at our local farmer’s market.
 I love to mix it up when it comes to lettuce, so I usually end up buying two or three different kinds.
 But even with us eating salads nearly every day, a lot of my lettuce was going bad because I hadn’t quite mastered storing it properly.
 I finally have a great method down and I’m going to share it with you today!
 Keep in mind that it’s important to do this within one day of bringing it home.

 I highly recommend having a salad spinner on hand for this step, but you can manage without one (the process just takes quite a bit longer).

 - Gently peel your lettuce leaves and place them in the colander of the salad spinner.
 If they’re really big, you can tear or cut the leaves to fit.

 - Next fill the bowl about halfway with water and swish the leaves around in the water to rinse the dirt away.
 Lift up the colander and empty the dirty water.

 - Repeat this step a couple of times until the water is clean.
 Now you can place the top on your salad spinner and dry it.